hackerspace-bootstrap/strichliste-web/README.md

 $ make production
 ````

+This will create a compressed and minified build in /strichliste-web

-For this to work you need node.js installed on your system.
+Notice: For this to work you need node.js installed on your system.

 ### configuration

-You can edit the settings in `build/js/settings.js` after a build, or `/settings.js` if you want the changes to persist a new build.
+You can edit the settings in `strichliste-web/js/settings.js` after a build, or `/settings.js` if you want the changes to persist a new build.

 ### development mode